Leasing is affordable, easy, and stress-free. However, the constant changing of cars can be frustrating.

-We’re going to explain what a lease purchase is, and how it differs from a regular contract hire lease.
+We’re going to explain what a lease purchase is, and how it works differently from how car leasing works normally.
 Afterwards, we’ll have a look at the pros and cons of taking out a lease purchase deal!

 What is a lease purchase deal?

 A lease purchase agreement is pretty much what it sounds like!

 The difference comes at the end of the contract.
 What happens at the end of a lease normally, is that you hand the car back.
 You’re no longer just leasing the car but have the option to become the registered keeper of the lease car.